Issue

 at android.app.ActivityThread.performResumeActivity(ActivityThread.java:3822)

-The problem seems to be that opening com.name.app:abcd, makes the app believing that there is a result from the intent and net.openid.appauth.AuthorizationManagementActivity
+The problem seems to be that opening com.name.app:abcd, makes the app believing that there is a result from the intent and net.openid.appauth.AuthorizationManagementActivity tries to handle it

 private Intent extractResponseData(Uri responseUri) {